BlockchainInstituteChi/weteachblockchain.org/all_collections/_lessons/bitcoin-for-devs_lesson05.md

 <br>
 <br>
 <span class="openingParagraph">
-Cryptocurrencies are called so because <b>cryptography</b> is the material they are built with.
+Cryptocurrencies are called so because <b>cryptography</b> is how these tokens are secured.
 Having a basic understanding of asymmetric cryptography is a prerequisite for comprehending how cryptocurrencies work.</span>

 <b>Asymmetric </b>or public/private key cryptography was developed in the 1970s.
 Prior to then, the only cryptography available was symmetric.
 Let’s take a look at how symmetric cryptography works to gain some insight into why asymmetric cryptography was developed and the advantages it has.